yuzhoumo/advent-of-code/README.md

 language.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

-## Command Line Solutions
+## Solutions
 These solutions have been configured to take inputs as command line arguments.
 Use `sh run_solutions.sh` to run them all at once, or run them individually using the command found in the readme for that solution.
-Unit tests can also be run all at once using `sh run_tests.sh` or individually.
+All unit tests can also be run at once using `sh run_tests.sh` or run individually.

 * [Day 1](day01): The Tyranny of the Rocket Equation
 * [Day 2](day02): 1202 Program Alarm